Jeyaditya/Water_buddy/README.md

 WaterBuddy is your daily hydration companion.
 It motivates you, tracks your water intake, teaches you good habits, shows progress visually, and even cheers for you when you reach your goal.

-Our cute sea-turtle mascot appears on every page, reacting to your progress:
+ A cute sea-turtle mascot appears on every page, reacting to your progress:

 * Below 25% → sad turtle
 * 25–75% → calm turtle